hachyderm/community/community.hachyderm.io/content/en/blog/announcements/2023-05-crypto-spam/index.md

 via [our Hachyderm Hachyderm account](https://hachyderm.io/@hachyderm) and link back to this blog post.
 Instances that are no longer impacted will be un-Limited.

-* Mastodon Social
-* Mastodon World
 * TechHub Social

+Update 25 May 2023 - we've been crypto spam free from Mastodon Social and Mastodon World, so we've gone ahead an un-Limited those instances.